Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Main results

 where $d_{TV} (P,Q)$ denotes the total-variation distance between the probability measures P and Q. \end{assumption}

-In the Markovian setting, we also need to employ projection, which helps to set a bound on the update vector $v$.
-Following \cite{reanalysis}, after each iteration we project the parameter vector on a ball of radius $R$ (denoted as $\Pi_R (\theta) = \argmin_{\theta' : |\theta'| \le R} |\theta - \theta'|^2$.
-We assume that $|\theta^*| \le R$, where the choice of $R$ that satisfies this bound can be found in Section 8.2 from \cite{Bhandari}.
+In the Markovian setting, we also need to employ a projection, which helps to set a bound on the update vector $v$.
+Following \cite{reanalysis}, after each iteration we project the parameter vector on a ball of radius $R$ (denoted as $\Pi_R (\theta) = \argmin_{\theta' : |\theta'| \le R} |\theta - \theta'|^2$).
+We assume that $|\theta^*| \le R$, where the choice of $R$ that satisfies this bound can be found in Section 8.2 at \cite{Bhandari}.
+The detailed description of the algorithm is in Appendix \ref{thm5_proof}.

 \begin{theorem} Suppose Assumptions \ref{non-sing}, \ref{f_bound}, \ref{gem_ergidicity} hold.
 Then, the output of Algorithm \ref{alg4} satisfies: